TheC0des/ScriptingToSaveLives/README.md

 - Fixing issues
 - Anything that would make the website better in your opinion.

-**PLEASE ONLY USE STATIC CODE: This includes:**
+**We recently changed what we accept.
+Please read carefully.**

-- Pure HTML
+- Static Code
-- Pure CSS
+  - HTML
-  - CSS Libraries
+  - CSS
-- JavaScript (This does not include Node.js)
+  - "Vanilla" JavaScript
-  - JavaScript Libraries (This does not include NPM packages)
+- Node.js

-We need to do this because our hosting provider only supports static sites.
-If you would like to use a backend language, we may be able to host it on Glitch and make it a subdomain.
+  - This includes NPM packages
-Please talk to us if you plan to do that!
+- PHP can be used in **other packages.**

 **How to submit your code:**